Manaslu circuit trek 2023 updated | Everything you need to know about

 The cost of Manaslu circuit trek depends on different factors, mainly on the style of trek you are doing (Booking a full board package tour through an agency or hiring your own guide/porter), the number of days you spend on the trail and the season you are trekking.

-Booking a package tour with a local agency is a good idea if you don’t want to take any hassle arranging logistics for the trip.
+Booking a Manaslu circuit trek with a local agency is a good idea if you don’t want to take any hassle arranging logistics for the trip.
 A fourteen day trek including guide, accommodation, food and transportation would be somewhere around USD 900.
 Usually drinks during the trek and tips for your guide/porter are not included in this price.

-A cheaper option is to hire a guide/porter, pay their salary and take care of your own expenses during the trek.
+A cheaper option for Manaslu circuit trek is to hire a guide/porter, pay their salary and take care of your own expenses during the trek.
 This is what I did and with my experience doing Manaslu circuit twice in 2019 and 2022 I am going to give you the breakdown of my total trek cost.

 Transportation